Toggle Contrast

 This Mental Capacity Toolkit has been created to help support health and social care professionals working with individuals whose decision-making capacity is limited, fluctuating, absent or compromised.
 Demographic changes mean there are increasing numbers of people living with conditions which may impact on their decision-making capacity, and as such it is vital that professionals are confident in their understanding use of the Mental Capacity Act 2005.
 This tool brings together information from a range of professionals working in the field of mental capacity to provide a comprehensive guide to practice.
 It is part of a wider research project funded by the Burdett Trust for Nurses.

-This Multi-agency modern slavery guidance is intended to raise awareness of modern slavery and human trafficking amongst partner agencies of the East Sussex Safeguarding Adults Board (SAB), and ensure that agencies can recognise modern slavery and have the confidence to report suspected cases.
+This Multi-Agency Modern Slavery Guidance is intended to raise awareness of modern slavery and human trafficking amongst partner agencies of the East Sussex Safeguarding Adults Board (SAB), and ensure that agencies can recognise modern slavery and have the confidence to report suspected cases.

 It is intended to be used in conjunction with each agency’s internal pathways and procedures, and with regard to the Sussex Safeguarding Adults Policy and Procedures.
 The Care Act 2014 includes modern slavery as a type of abuse, as well as being a serious crime, therefore, managing cases of modern slavery is closely linked to safeguarding adults procedures.